 In April 2015, HJF launched The Veterans Metrics Initiative: Linking Program Components to Post-Military Well-Being study (TVMI Study).
-This highly collaborative public-private research initiative is generating novel information about veterans' experiences transitioning from military to civilian life, and examining how components of programs they use to assist with their transitions correlate with long-term well-being outcomes across multiple domains.
+This highly collaborative public-private research initiative is generating novel information about veterans' experiences transitioning from military to civilian life, and examining how components of programs they use to assist with their transitions correlate with long-term wellbeing outcomes across multiple domains.
+The TVMI Study was completed in April 2020.